RedPointGlobal/redpoint-rpi/docs/greenfield.md

 <details>
 <summary><strong>Secret Key Reference</strong>: All supported keys (click to expand)</summary>

-The table below lists all keys the chart can read from the secret.
-The Interaction CLI generates the keys relevant to your platform automatically.
-Include additional keys only if your configuration requires them.

 | Key | When Required | Description |
 |-----|---------------|-------------|
 | `ConnectionString_Operations_Database` | Always | Full connection string to the Pulse database |